-We want to promote an inclusive and equal industry that enables everyone to be creative, feel safe and do their very best work.
+We want to promote an inclusive and equal industry that enables everyone to be creative, feel safe and do their best work.
 We strive to make choices in storytelling and casting that portray society as it looks, and that counter destructive stereotypes (such as racist, homophobic, transphobic, or sexist stereotypes).
 However, we are not blind to the fact that the media industry faces many challenges.
-The structures in society that result in discrimination and exclusion (sexism, racism, etc.), also affect our productions and our workplace.
+The structures in society that result in discrimination and exclusion (sexism, racism, etc.), also affect our productions and our workplaces.
 As one of the major companies in the field, we have a responsibility to actively counteract these structures.
-This means, among other things, that we analyse to the best of our ability the consequences of the decisions we take in our productions, act on our findings, and make recommendations to clients accordingly.
+This means, among other things, that we analyze to the best of our ability the consequences of the decisions we take in our productions, act on our findings, and make recommendations to clients accordingly.

 What does this mean for you who work with or at us?

 All of us who work in our productions, regardless of function, are representatives and culture servants of New Land.
 It is important that we embody the values we strive for.
-Everyone has an individual responsibility to contribute to a safe and inclusive process - because we are each other's working environment.
+Everyone has an individual responsibility to contribute to a safe and inclusive process - because we are each others´ working environment.
 However, as a leader, you have a special responsibility to pay attention and ensure that everyone has the opportunity to participate on equal terms.
 How can discrimination, harassment and exclusion manifest themselves in our sector?
 It could be an inappropriate joke about someone's appearance or an unwelcome sexual invitation.
 Or that some people are assumed to be competent while others have to prove their competence over and over again.
 It could also be that some people never even get a route into the industry and are excluded because of who they are, not what they can do.
 We therefore expect professionalism from our team members on our productions.
 No one should have to face harassment, discrimination or exclusion.
-If someone is being victimised, we want you to come and talk to us in management.
+If someone is being victimized, we want you to come and talk to us in management.
 We will listen and address it.

 When you work with us, you are a representative and culture bearer of New Land.
 Keep in mind that everyone in the production; clients, freelancers, extras or interns should be treated in a good and pleasant way.
 We want to encourage everyone involved in the production to work towards creating an inclusive and kind climate where we treat each other with respect.
 We want to be a friendly and creative workplace that enables everyone to do their best work.
 Sometimes things go wrong, it's not the end of the world, it can usually be solved in a good way if we help each other.
 New Land's productions and workplace should be completely free from harassment based on gender, disability, sexual orientation, religion or origin and all other forms of abuse.
 If you feel that someone is violating this policy, it is important that you help us bring it to our attention by talking to the Production Management.

 No running on set as it increases stress on other employees and can lead to physical injury.
 No shouting except in case of danger.
 Everyone should keep their belongings in order and be careful not to block aisles and escape routes.
 Listen to and respect instructions from production, location and stunt/sfx manager.
-Everyone must help to protect each other's safety for a safe and secure working environment.
+Everyone must help protect each other's safety for a safe and secure working environment.
 Dare to speak up if something feels risky or dangerous on set.

-Follow the traffic rules at all times.
-Everyone who drives a car at work must be able to guarantee a driving licence for the current type of vehicle.
+Follow traffic rules at all times.
+Everyone who drives a car at work must be able to guarantee a driving license for the current type of vehicle.
 Drive carefully.
 Avoid driving if you feel tired.
 Plan your work so that you do not have to drive under stress.
 Respect company rules so that everyone gets the necessary rest.
-This also applies to driving within the workplace, i.e. picking up/dropping off actors, props, equipment or other items should be done during working hours and should not interfere with rest time.
+This also applies to driving within the workplace; i.e. picking up/dropping off actors, props, equipment or other items should be done during working hours and should not interfere with rest time.
 Should situations arise where you see that the scheduling is in danger of violating this, please notify the production management as soon as possible so that we can resolve it.

 Alcohol and drug policy